jasonmce/Cape-Hatteras-Lighthouse-light/README.md

 - Connect the NeoPixel strip to 5V, GND, and a digital pin (e.g., D10) on your Arduino.
 - Connect the light sensor to an analog pin (e.g., A9) on your Arduino.
-- Use the `base_ring_for_switch.stl` if you want external access to the power or mode switch It will control the connection between the solar controller output and the arduino.
+- Use the `base_ring_for_switch.stl` if you want external access to the power or mode switch It will control the connection between the solar controller output and the Arduino.

 ---